-Grate one teaspoons bark or dried leaves for each cup of boiling water.
+Grate one teaspoon of bark or dried leaves for each cup of boiling water.
 Pour boiling water over the bark or leaves.
 Let steep for 5-10 minutes—strain and cool.
 Apply externally to affected areas.
-Witch-hazel can be toxic, so do not consume internally.
+Witch-hazel can be toxic, so do not consume it internally.

 In a pot with a tight-fitting lid, add Hamamelis Virginiana bark or leaves, and water to cover.
 Bring to a boil and reduce heat.
 Cover and simmer for 15 minutes.